-Hardness- No EPA standard is set.
-Water treated by NNWW is considered moderately soft (4-6 grains which is equal to 70-120 mg/L as calcium carbonate or CaCO3).
-In 2015 the average was 73 mg/L with a range of 46-96 mg/L.
+Hardness - No EPA standard is set.
+Water treated by NNWW is considered moderately hard (the range of 4 grains - 6 grains is equal to 68.4 mg/L -102.6 mg/L as calcium carbonate or CaCO3).
+In 2016 the average was 83 mg/L with a range of 64 mg/L -104 mg/L.

-Pharmaceuticals- Medication, cosmetics, lotions, sunscreen, and other substances are referred to as "pharmaceuticals and personal care products" or PPCPs.
+Pharmaceuticals - Medication, cosmetics, lotions, sunscreen, and other substances are referred to as "pharmaceuticals and personal care products" or PPCPs.
 PPCPs in water are an area of growing scientific interest because they are present in very small concentrations, but little is known about their effects on human health.
 NNWW tested the Chickahominy River, the terminal reservoirs (Harwood's Mill and Lee Hall) and finished (or treated) water from both plants.
 Trace amounts of caffeine and triphenyl phosphate (a flame retardant) were found in the raw (or untreated) water.
 However, these substances were not found in the finished or treated water, confirming that the NNWW water treatment process is providing adequate protection and producing high-quality water.

 Fluoride - Fluoride is added to water to prevent tooth decay.
 NNWW adheres to drinking water regulations set by the EPA and guidance provided by the Virginia Department of Health (VDH).
-The range for prevention of dental cavities is 0.8 mg/l to 1.0 mg/l.
-Waterworks' average fluoride level is within the optimum range.
-The U.S. Department of Health and Human Services have recently made recommendations to lower the fluoride levels in drinking water.
+The range for prevention of dental cavities is 0.7 mg/L to 1.2 mg/L. Waterworks' average fluoride level is below the Primary Maximum Contamination Level (PMCL) of 4 mg/L. The U.S. Department of Health and Human Services have recently made recommendations to lower the fluoride levels in drinking water.
 This is being reviewed both nationally and locally.
 If the VDH alters their fluoride guidance to Virginia water utilities, NNWW will comply.